Ryan Erickson: Ryan Erickson

 Erickson was known as a "young, energetic, charismatic, pistol-packing" (Erickson owned 16 guns and was known for his good aim) priest.
 He was "ultra-conservative" and "passionate" about two issues: his opposition to abortion and to homosexuality.
 When celebrating mass he was known to disdain the "orgy of handshaking and hugs" of contemporary Catholic masses.
 During the consecration of the host, he would dramatically hold the eucharist aloft, over his head "for a minute" with tears rolling down his cheeks.

 An example of his concern for the temptations of the flesh was expressed in a "thought for the day" e-mail to his supporters at St. Patrick's church: "Even Sunday Mass is not safe from the immodest dress of some devils.
 They come to read, give out Holy Communion, etc....looking like an advertisement.
 There [sic] immodest dress says to all present: I'm easy!
 Please go home and masturbate to my beautiful body.
 The sad thing is that some do."

-His strict, conservative views led to tensions with more liberal Catholics at St. Patrick's church and the resignation of the principal at the school, but he also had fervent supporters.
+Erickson's strict, conservative views led to tensions with more liberal Catholics at St. Patrick's church and the resignation of the principal at the school, but the priest also had his share of supporters.

-However, according to investigators’ reports conducted after his suicide, there was another side of Erickson's personality.
+According to investigators’ reports conducted after his suicide, there was another side of Erickson's personality.
 "When Erickson was 6 years old, he had sexual contact with a 4-year-old male cousin; when he was 19, he had sexual contact with a 14-year-old boy; when he was 21, he was investigated for allegedly sexually assaulting a boy at a summer resort."